 Do you want to remove acne scarring or reduce acne breakouts?
 For the treatment of acne and the scars that result from the condition, salicylic acid peels are extremely effective.
 Salicylic acid is a beta hydroxy acid that is a derivative of sweet bark trees and willow bark.
 In addition, this peel is also derived from a form of aspirin that acts as an anti-inflammatory and soothes the surface of the skin cells.

 As a superior treatment for an array of skin conditions, this peel is ideal for treating acne scarring and will discourage further breakouts from occurring.
 Acne is largely due to the secretion of sebum that clogs pores on the face and supports the growth of bacteria.
 Salicylic acid is fat soluble and goes deep into these pores to dissolve the sebum, kill bacteria and peel away layers of acne scars and blemishes.

 Salicylic acid peels will also remove blackheads, whiteheads and other blemishes that result from the congestion of the skin.
 This effective acid will peel off the dirty, discolored epidermis and provide the layer of smooth texture and the more even appearance of the dermis.

 As most people tolerate this peel well, the affordability of the treatment and the superior results makes it a very popular choice for people who experience acne breakouts.
 For those who experience adult acne can also benefit from the anti-aging affects of this peel and use it as often as directed.

-When comparing chemical face peels, it is important to realize your goals and which is best for your skin condition.
-Glycolic acid chemical peels are a more desired peel for anti-aging and for those who desire an even skin tone, while salicylic acid chemical peels are a better choice for people who experience acne, blemishes or acne scarring.
-Ensure that your home chemical peel is performed safely and provides the results you desire by always following the directions.
+When comparing a face peeling treatment, it is important to realize your goals and which is best for your skin condition.
+Glycolic acid face peels are a more desired peel for anti-aging and for those who desire an even skin tone, while salicylic acid face peels are a better choice for people who experience acne, blemishes or acne scarring.
+Ensure that your home face peel is performed safely and provides the results you desire by always following the directions.